AscendNTNU/fluid/Fluid FSM blueprint.md

 Transitions will take care of switching between different flight modes in PX4.

 ### Error handling
-If an error occurs it's the transition's job to pass this error further to the completion callback.
+If an error occurs it's the transition's job to pass this error further to the completion handler.
 In Fluid this will end up at the operation.
 This should not happen of course, as the state graph should be designed in such a way that every valid transition in the graph is also valid in PX4.
 But if an error occurs, there should be a set of methods for dealing with them.
 E.g.: